chrisvx-ctrl/xybernetex-math-engine/README.md

-# Xybernetex Decision Engine
+# Xybernetex Decision Engine - Research Prototype

 Monte Carlo Tree Search over LLM reasoning paths.
 The math is in charge.
 The LLM does the work.
+Potential framework for agentic AI.
+Gives LLMs the ability, through decision theory and mathematics, to decide and reason, choosing the best path forward.

 ---